 During the public outreach process, a new historic district to the immediate west of the existing Golden Hill Historic District was identified, Culverwell & Taggart's Addition, which presently contains 19 individually designated historic resources.
-In addition, members of the Golden Hill Community recommended, and City staff agreed, that the boundary for the potential South Park Historic District should be restored to the boundary identified in the 1996 Historical Greater Mid-City San Diego Preservation Strategy.
-The proposed Culverwell & Taggart's Addition Historic District and the expanded

-South Park Historic District have been identified in Table 10.5 and reflected in Figure 10-4.
+In addition, members of the Golden Hill Community contended - and staff ultimately agreed - that the boundary for the potential South Park Historic District should be restored to the boundary identified in the 1996 Historical Greater Mid-City San Diego Preservation Strategy.
+The proposed Culverwell & Taggart's Addition Historic District and the expanded South Park Historic District have been identified in Table 10.5 and Figure 10.5 below.
 In order to bring these districts forward for designation, additional, intensive-level research will be required to evaluate the district and define a precise boundary, period of significance, significance Criteria and contributing and non-contributing resources.